krasimir/react-in-patterns/book/chapter-12/README.md

   ...
 ```

 By always returning `false` here we are saying that our component will never re-render.
 If defined `shouldComponentUpdate` is used by React to understand whether to trigger `render` or not.
-That's ideal for our case because we want to place the markup on the page using React but we don't want to rely on it after that.
+That is ideal for our case because we want to place the markup on the page using React but we don't want to rely on it after that.

 ## Initializing the plugin